ezixi/analysis/Random/run-dbt-tests-on-commit.md

 I first discovered it at one of my team's regular learning lunches; one of the Data Engineers suggested we watch a [demo from Fishtown Analytics](https://www.youtube.com/watch?v=qqlbYDfqeI4) and as soon as we gave it a spin it almost immediately solved many problems we were facing with managing database transformations in plain SQL and Python.

 As we worked more with the framework we realised the benefits of simple documentation and tests.
 Tests were the best(s), but it always seemed to be something that I would have to remind my team to perform before they committed their changes to the repo.
-My solution was to force them to run tests before they commited.
+My solution was to force them to run tests before they committed.
 Using the [pre-commit framework](https://pre-commit.com/), it's a simple matter to make tests a requirement to a commit:

 ### 1. Install pre-commit: